ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 ---
 title: Configuring an IPV6 block in a vRack
-excerpt: This guide will show you how to configure a block of public IPV6 addresses for use with the vRack.
+excerpt: This guide will show you how to configure a block of public IPV6 addresses for use with the vRack
 updated: 2024-04-18
 ---